KasunDA/developers.spiceworks.com/source/documentation/cloud-apps/reference/environment.md

 ```

 #### Resize the Canvas App iframe
 When your app receives the onActivate() event, the app can check the `placement.location` and make a `resize` request to adjust the height, if desired.
-For example, the desired height for footer or portal app placements may be significantly smaller than the default height given to those placements.
+For example, when the placement location is `footer`, you want the height to be 120 pixels rather than the default of 400 pixels.

 ```js
 card.services('environment').request('resize', {height: 120})